Cheap summer getaways

 To combat the rise of nature-deficit disorder, many state DNRs and nature centers are sponsoring Becoming an Outdoor Family weekends, where families can try all kinds of fun things: archery, fishing, shooting, orienteering, hiking, rock climbing and geocaching.

-In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering a weekend June 7-9 in 2013.
-Cost is $80 per person for groups of 3 or less, $300 for a family of four and $75 for each additional person, and includes meals and lodgings.
+In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering a weekend June 7-8 in 2014.
+Cost is $80 per person, or $300 for a family of four, and includes meals and lodgings.

 © Beth Gauper